qbitsing/si-app/README.md

 # si-app

-The react native aplication of the inverse subast.
+The react native aplication of the inverse auction.

 ## Runing the Project